danielshervheim/danielshervheim.github.io/_coursework/CSCI 8980/4 Spherical Snake.md

 title: Spherical Snake
 image: /assets/img/cover_photos/spherical-snake.png
 permalink: /coursework/csci-8980/project-4
+hide: true
 ---

 # Spherical Snake

-In fall 2019 I took **Game Engine Technologies** with Dr. Stephen Guy.
-I made this project for his course.
+A project for Dr. Stephen Guy's class **Game Engine Technologies**.

-Our directive was to write our own shaders, and make something that looked cool.
+Our directive was to make something cool by writing our own shaders.
 I decided to overhaul the visuals of a game I had made previously.

-## About

-Spherical Snake is a game I have been working on for the past few months in my spare time.
-It is a variant of the classic computer game "Snake" played on a spherical world.
-I hope to release it as a mobile game eventually.
-Until recently, however, the visuals left much to be desired.

 ## Media